andriabakti/katsir-frontend/README.md

 ## Introduction

-<b>Katsir</b> is a web-based POS (Point of Sales) application for cashier in café or shop to serve, process customer's order.
-Featured with products management (adding new product, updating & deleting existed product) that can be accessed by admin user.
-This app is built with:
+<b>Katsir</b> is a web-based POS (Point of Sales) application for cashier in café or shop to serves and processes orders from customer.
+Featured with products management (adding new product, updating & deleting existed product) that can be accessed by admin user. <b>This app is built with:</b>

 - [Vue.js](https://v2.vuejs.org/)
 - [Bootstrap](https://getbootstrap.com/)